internetarchive/dweb-objects/API.md

 remainder:       Any remainder string to send to the attribute specified in "leaf.htmlpath if specified
 search_supplied: Anything supplied after the ? in the original URL, should be added to the search string
 opentarget:      Where to open the file, defaults to "_self"
+openChromeTab:   If specified open in this ChromeTab (used in extensions)
 thows:           First error encountered, if doesnt succeed with any url.
 ```
 ### Domain extends KeyValueTable and mixes in NameMixin & SignatureMixin